 My usual approach to vegetables is to bake, steam or stir-fry them with garlic but this year I’m determined to improve my culinary skills when it comes to cooking vegetables.

-This recipe comes straight out of my Eat Clean, Green and Vegetarian
+This recipe comes straight out of my Eat Clean, Green and Vegetarian recipe book.

 I’ve used a healthier oil, coconut oil and substituted activated almonds.
 Homemade curry paste works really beautifully and it’s a gorgeous curry, richly layered, warming and packed with melding flavours.